manisuec/fuzzily-mongoose/README.md

 - Creates Ngrams for the selected keys in the collection
 - [Add **fuzzySearch** method on model](#simple-usage)
 - [Work with pre-existing data](#work-with-pre-existing-data)
+- Field-specific search weights for better result relevance
+- Search analytics for monitoring and optimization
+- Smart search suggestions for improved user experience
+- Aggregation pipeline support for complex queries
+- Equality predicates for targeted and efficient searching

 ## Install